90's Equivalents of the 80's

 "Reeves And Mortimer" = "Morcambe And Wise"

-Possibly interchangable!
+Possibly interchangeable!

 "Electric scooters" = "Normal scooters"